 Interaction between Food and Rifacept

-Taking Rifacept with food is safe.
+Taking Rifacept with food does not cause any problems.

 Interaction between Alcohol and Rifacept